 Almost one in six couples experience fertility problems.
 Studies show that while 40% of the time infertility is the result of female factors, 40% of the time it is also the result of male factors, with the remaining 20% of the time the result is a combination of both male and female factors.

-Dr. Strauss will address all the following concerns for the female.
+Our doctor will address all the following concerns for the female.
 These are some common contributing factors that need to be analyzed and appropriately treated, if a concern:

-Dr. Strauss will address all the following concerns for the male.
+Our doctor will address all the following concerns for the male.
 These are some common contributing factors that need to be analyzed and appropriately treated, if a concern:

-Dr. Strauss' approach is to analyze and treat both partners.
+Our doctor's approach is to analyze and treat both partners.
 It is not only the female that could have infertility issues, as men's quality and quantity is extremely important to the success of achieving and maintaining a healthy pregnancy.
 Together and with modern medicine on our side we aim to increase your odds of conceiving and maintaining a healthy pregnancy.

 * Disclaimer: there is no assurance of achieving a desired or specific result in treatment.
 Although everything possible is done to ensure a positive result, each of our patients responds differently to care.
 Claims or testimonials on this site are not to be interpreted as the average patient experience.